stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 }
 ```

-The `MsgExchangeRateVote` contains the actual price vote.
+The `MsgExchangeRateVote` contains the actual exchange rate vote.
 The `Salt` parameter must match the salt used to create the prevote, otherwise the voter cannot be rewarded.

 ### Delegate voting rights - `MsgDelegateFeedConsent`